System Engineer, SATCOM

 Mr. Grady holds a Bachelor’s degree in Economics from the University of Maryland, College Park where his research focused on renewable/alternative energies, Information Communication Technologies and the Satellite Communications Industry.
 He works in NSR’s Washington DC office, with his wife, daughter, and two dogs.

-Bessemer Venture PartnersTess Hatch, Vice President, Bessemer Venture Partners
+Bessemer Venture PartnersTess Hatch, Partner, Bessemer Venture Partners

 Tess is a vice president at Bessemer Venture Partners fostering entrepreneurship of frontier technology, specifically the commercialization of space, drones, autonomous vehicles, and the future of agriculture and food technology.
 She wants to invest in technology and people who believe as strongly as she does that frontier technology will develop solutions for societal problems.